ThisWasntTaken/FinalProject/README.md

 where x and y are integers.
 Make sure that the hiu_id and hip_id are unique.

-Register the HIUs and HIPs to the gateway first.
+Register the HIUs and HIPs to the gateway first if they do not already exist.
 No UI exists for this, thus it requires direct access to the database:
 1. Open the gateway database by
 ```
 sqlite3 gateway/site.db